American homeowners are sitting on a mountain of tappable equity. For some homeowners, this creates opportunities to make home improvements.

 Adding an extra bedroom and updating kitchens are also great ways to increase the value of your home, depending on the home and the neighborhood, while expensive walk-in closets probably won’t translate into more value at resale, says Lane.

-One final word: Shop around at multiple lenders to get the best deal on a home equity loan.
-Even a small difference in the interest rate can cost you thousands of dollars over the years.
+One final word: Shop around at multiple lenders to find the best deal on a home equity loan.
+Even a small difference in the interest rate can save you thousands of dollars over the years.